 Seriously, ANY BRAND with a stainless steel inner pot—including any Instant Pot model, Power Quick Pot, and Pampered Chef’s Quick Cooker.
 (Sorry Power Pressure Cooker XL users—your nonstick pot just won’t work with this.)

 The CrispLid is now available on the Mealthy website.
 I have an exclusive affiliate link that will let you order it through Mealthy’s website.
-Right now it is priced at $49.99 plus a $10 shipping fee.
+Right now it is priced at $49.99 with free shipping for the summer.

 When will the Crisp Lid be available?